Jerrythafast/strnaming/README.md

 improves naming stability when a significant part of the reference STR structure lies outside the reported range.

+STRNaming will no longer consider names that include an interruption of which the sequence is equal to an adjacent repeat unit (e.g., CCTA[2]CCTA[1]TCTA[2]).

 Colored output in HTML format is now available by using the --html command-line argument.